Gordon Haskell: 1960s

+During his last years at Wimborne Grammar School, class mate Robert Fripp introduced him to the bass guitar and the two friends played together in The Ravens, their first band.
+The band split in the following year.
 During the late 1960s Haskell moved from Dorset to London (for a brief period, sharing a flat with Jimi Hendrix).
 While playing bass in the psychedelic pop band the Fleur De Lys, who were hired by Atlantic Records as a full-time session band, Haskell recorded a few singles with the group to minimal success but achieving a No 1 and No 3 in South Africa and Australia as a songwriter with his song "Lazy Life".
-During the two years at Atlantic he worked with Isaac Hayes and David Porter (who wrote many songs for the Atlantic stable, including Sam and Dave) and worked with a variety of producers namely Glyn Johns, Donnie Elbert, Arif Mardin and George Martin.
-His debut solo album Sail in My Boat was recorded for the U.K. division of CBS Records in 1969 but the album did not chart.
-A song from the album, Zanzibar, was covered by Wanda Arletti, and reached No 1 on the singles chart in South Africa.
+During the two years at Atlantic he worked with Isaac Hayes and David Porter (who wrote many songs for the Atlantic stable, including for Sam and Dave) and worked with a variety of producers namely Glyn Johns, Donnie Elbert, Arif Mardin and George Martin.

+After a brief stint in The Flower Pot Men, Haskell joined Cupid's Inspiration for around three months, whose producer, Jimmy Duncan, helped secure a deal for Haskell with CBS Records.
+Recorded at Lansdowne Studios with Duncan, his debut solo album Sail in My Boat was recorded for the U.K. division of CBS Records in 1969 but the album did not chart.
+A song from the album, "Zanzibar", was covered by Wanda Arletti, and reached No 2 on the singles chart in South Africa on January 1st, 1971.
+Reflecting on his debut solo record, Haskell later said: "I was impressed with the orchestrations but I was not in control so I regard it as a young artist just starting out and doing as I was told rather than ‘directing’. [...]
+It’s not bad though, but could have been a lot better."